 lounge is open for pre-game meal service beginning two hours prior to

 game time to accredited media members only.
 There is a nominal charge

 Nick Peters Media Interview Room:

-The Nick Peters Media Interview Room is located off the Service Tunnel adjacent to the Field Club Lounge.
+The Nick Peters Media Interview Room is located adjacent to the Giants clubhouse on the Field Club (service)